 \section{Introduction}

-The current picture of the universe is inconceivable without a dark component, which leads to an accelerated cosmic expansion and that it is usually named as dark energy (DE).
-A first attempt to explain this phenomenon motivated the introduction of the cosmological constant in Einstein's equations.
-This simple modification it is well known as $\Lambda$CDM or standard cosmological model.
-However, despite its great success to fit many of the sets of observational data; does not provide a compelling answer about the actually nature of the DE and it lacks of physical consistency in order to describe some observational facts: the uniformity of the temperature for the photons coming from the CMB (Cosmic Microwave Background) and the flattening behavior of the universe\footnote{In fact, some tensions on the actual value of the curvature parameter are well known in modern cosmology, see for instance Ref. \cite{curv}.}, these are the horizon and flatness problems.
-A viable explanation for these issues was granted by the inflationary theory \cite{inflation}, a period of over-accelerated expansion after the big bang.
-Another relevant problem is the value of the cosmological constant, $\Lambda$.
-In presence of cosmological constant the empty space has an energy density of the form, $\bar{\rho}_{emp} \rightarrow \rho_{emp} + \Lambda$.
-Observationally, this vacuum energy density it is constrained to be smaller than $10^{-47}$ GeV and from elementary theories of particles was found that such value must be around $10^{71}$ GeV \cite{discrepancy}, there is a discrepancy of 118 orders of magnitude between theory and observations.
-Besides, from some other cosmological results, a very tiny (non zero) and extremely fine tuned value for $\bar{\rho}_{emp}$ can be found, $\bar{\rho}_{emp} \simeq \mathcal{O}(10^{-123})$ \cite{problem1}.\\
+The current picture of the universe is inconceivable without a dark component, which leads to an accelerated cosmic expansion in the framework of general relativity, and it is usually named dark energy (DE).
+A first attempt to explain this phenomenon motivated the introduction of the cosmological constant in Einstein's field equations.
+This simple modification is well known as $\Lambda$CDM or standard cosmological model.
+However, despite its great success in fitting many of the sets of observational data, doesn't provide a compelling answer about the actual nature of the DE and it lacks physical consistency to describe some observational facts: the uniformity of the temperature for the photons coming from the cosmic microwave background (CMB) and the flattening behavior of the universe\footnote{In fact, some tensions on the actual value of the curvature parameter are well known in modern cosmology, see for instance Refs. \cite{DiValentino:2019qzk,Handley:2019tkm}.}, which are the horizon and flatness problems.
+A viable explanation for these issues was granted by the inflationary theory \cite{Guth:1980zm}, a period of over-accelerated expansion after the Big Bang.
+Another relevant problem is the value of the cosmological constant $\Lambda$.
+In the presence of a cosmological constant, the empty space has an energy density of the form, $\bar{\rho}_{emp} \rightarrow\rho_{emp}+\Lambda$.
+Observationally, this vacuum energy density is constrained to be smaller than $10^{-47}$ GeV, and from elementary theories of particles was found that such value must be around $10^{71}$ GeV \cite{Weinberg:1988cp}, representing a discrepancy of 118 orders of magnitude between theory and observations.
+Besides, from some other cosmological results, a very tiny (non-zero) and extremely fine-tuned value for $\bar{\rho}_{emp}$ can be found, $\bar{\rho}_{emp}\simeq\mathcal{O}(10^{-123})$ \cite{Padmanabhan:2002ji}.